-U of M to host first-ever outdoor farmers’ market
+U of M hosts first-ever outdoor farmers’ market

 Join us for the first-ever outdoor University of Manitoba Farmers’ Market!
 The outdoor market, hosted by the Office of Sustainability, operates every second Tuesday during the summer.
 The market’s goals are to increase access to fresh foods, support a healthy community, reduce carbon emissions from long-haul transportation, stimulate the local economy, support local businesses and encourage consumers to reconnect with the land.